When you’re a kid, small, even insignificant, things can teach you to dial it back and play it safe.

 Are you playing at a 2 level when you have a 10 or higher lurking inside, crying – SCREAMING – to get out?

 Not forever, just for a while.
 Play just outside your comfort zone for just a bit.
 And keep the comfort zone in sight.
 Then leave the dial alone and get comfortable again.
 Then do it again tomorrow.
 Then again tomorrow.

 This isn’t about perfection.
 It’s about PROGRESS.

 So dial it up.
-Just a little.